 180 Sunset Bar – The best place to watch the sunset – recommend reserving a table with a view in advance

 Little Venice – Collection of charismatic late-night bars by the sea, we like Caprice, Scarpa and Veranda best

 Nightclubs – My top picks are Astra, Bonbonierre, Moni and Toyroom – guestlist or reservation often required

-Remezzo – Large terrace bar with an indoor club – great view and venue, we had our wedding afterparty here!
+Remezzo – Large terrace bar with an indoor club – great view and venue – I had my wedding afterparty here

 Hidden gem: Secret Cinema